N. Korea likely to conduct 6th nuclear test in early April: report

 SEOUL, March 30, Kyodo

-North Korea is likely to conduct a nuclear test, its sixth overall, in the first week of April, a Seoul daily reported Thursday.
+North Korea is likely to conduct a nuclear test, its sixth overall, in the first week of April, a Seoul newspaper reported Thursday.

 "We have intelligence that North Korea may conduct its sixth nuclear test in the first week of April and are in the process of confirming this," a South Korean military intelligence source said in a report by the Korea JoongAng Daily.